-It's the eve of the two concurrent midsummer 'G' Festivals, Glorious Goodwood on the rolling Sussex Downs and Galway's marathon week-long session in the west or Ireland.
+It's the eve of the two concurrent midsummer 'G' Festivals, Glorious Goodwood (as was. did you notice how inglorious the weather was once the name changed to the Qatar Goodwood Festival?
+Surely not coincidence!) on the rolling Sussex Downs, and the opening day of Galway's marathon week-long session in the west or Ireland.
 To emerge victorious from festival meetings at such quintessentially quirky configurations as these requires more than a 'mere' understanding of the form.
-Preparation for those serious about the week wil start with an awareness of the layouts of the circuits and the implications on race shape.
+Preparation for those serious about the week will start with an awareness of the layouts of the circuits and the implications on race shape.

 Draw is rarely as simple - and occasionally not as complicated - as the pundits will tell you in their one line summaries.
 Let's review the courses.